saniaahmad6/design-patterns-cpp/abstract-factory/README.md

 * a system should be configured with one of multiple families of products
 * a family of related product objects is designed to be used together
 * you want to provide a class library of products, and you want to reveal just their interfaces, not their implementations

+### Abstract
+Factory
+Product A
+Product B

+### Concrete
+FX, FY, PA, PB

+- user should use: abstract pointers
+- abstract factory should create concrete factory (x or y)
+- abstract factory pointer can create product -> a or b